 This unit has a built-in simulator that lets you run it as if you were on the water.
 All sonar features and functions are useable.
-When in simulator mode, you will see [Simulator Mode] in the Sonar Page title bar.
+When in simulator mode, the unit periodically will display "Simulated" at the bottom of the Sonar Page.
 To use the simulator: